akka/akka/docs/src/main/paradox/scala/http/client-side/client-https-support.md

 ## SSL-Config

-Akka HTTP heavily relies on, and delegates most configuration of any SSL/TLS related options to [Lightbend SSL-Config](http://typesafehub.github.io/ssl-config/), which is a library specialized in providing an secure-by-default SSLContext and related options.
+Akka HTTP heavily relies on, and delegates most configuration of any SSL/TLS related options to [Lightbend SSL-Config](https://lightbend.github.io/ssl-config/), which is a library specialized in providing an secure-by-default SSLContext and related options.

-Please refer to the [Lightbend SSL-Config](http://typesafehub.github.io/ssl-config/) documentation for detailed documentation of all available settings.
+Please refer to the [Lightbend SSL-Config](https://lightbend.github.io/ssl-config/) documentation for detailed documentation of all available settings.

 SSL Config settings used by Akka HTTP (as well as Streaming TCP) are located under the *akka.ssl-config* namespace.

 ## Detailed configuration and workarounds

-Akka HTTP relies on [Typesafe SSL-Config](http://typesafehub.github.io/ssl-config) which is a library maintained by Lightbend that makes configuring things related to SSL/TLS much simpler than using the raw SSL APIs provided by the JDK.
+Akka HTTP relies on [Lightbend SSL-Config](https://lightbend.github.io/ssl-config) which is a library maintained by Lightbend that makes configuring things related to SSL/TLS much simpler than using the raw SSL APIs provided by the JDK.
 Please refer to its documentation to learn more about it.